drake-1024/machinelearning_R/03 Cross-validation and k-Nearest Neighbors/02 Overtraining and Oversmoothing/Notes.md

 5. **Compare Models**: Compare conditional probability estimates from k-NN and logistic regression models with side-by-side plots.

+### Key Takeaways

+- **Overfitting with Small `k`**: When `k` is too small, the k-NN model overfits the training data.
+This leads the model to become too complex, capturing every small detail of the training set, which can result in poor performance on new, unseen data.

+- **Over-smoothing with Large `k`**: A large value of `k` results in over-smoothing and the decision boundary becomes much less sensitive to individual data points

+- **Tuning Hyperparameters**: Choosing the right `k` is crucial, and cross-validation can help find the best value for optimal performance.

+- **Visualizing Predictions**: Plotting decision boundaries and conditional probabilities helps identify overfitting or over-smoothing issues.

 ### Libraries Used

 - **`caret`**: For implementing kNN using the `knn3()` function.
 - **`tidyverse`**: For data manipulation and visualization.
 - **`caret`**: Machine learning functions